berlinplan/berlinplan.github.io/readme.md

 > <sub> Concerns have big Legal Departments (73) Lawsuits can be a drain on finances, energy, time, resources, and emotions.
 (74) if a common man miss a simple bill payment, this can lead him to pay late fees, credit score damage, and other negative financial consequences (75) someone goes to jail if “legal Departments” beat a for cheating (76) While big Companies have the Upper Hand a natural advantage, still Biggest Companies Don't Pay Taxes (77) </sub>

-**Police, apparatus of power for richer guy to get richer?**
+**Judges, Courts & law system, apparatus of power for richer guy to get richer?**

 According to The New York Times, Donald Trump "was a millionaire by age 8" [210](https://www.nytimes.com/interactive/2018/10/02/us/politics/trump-family-wealth.html) what Would Happen if 1 Person do not pay him rent?

 <sub> Person A inherits 3000 from his dad, psychopathic Economic give him ability to grow to 6000 Appartements & his son to 10000 Appartements.</sub>

-#### for the first time in history of Human  Multi bilion Wealths possible because of Police (too)?
+#### for the first time in history of Human  Multi bilion Wealths possible because of Courts (developes)?

 <sub> History-> too big wealth. too many securities/ killed by own securities. <sub>

-modern Society: Policeman paid by people's tax & take care that richer get richer.
+modern Society: Securities paid by people's tax & take care that richer get richer.

- if  you are late to pay the Land Lord, elon Musk, Jeff bezoz What will Happen to you?

-smartphone, a Technology for consuming tik tok, Instagram, Youtube, Spotify, Facebook or use it as Tool for solving our Problems?

- Can a Simple voting app solve the 2500 years psychopathic Problem of democracy?
+## Can a Simple voting app solve the 2500 years psychopathic Problem of democracy?

-Today with Apps you Most complicated verification processes for online bankings, Exchange Plattforms etc (fingerprint, Face Scan,etc) transfering big amount of money made Easy.
-(72)
+Today with Apps you Most complicated verification processes for online bankings, Exchange Plattforms etc (fingerprint, Face Scan,etc) transfering big amount of money made Easy.(72)

+> Smartphone, a Technology for consuming tik tok, Instagram, Youtube, Spotify, Facebook or use it as Tool for solving our Problems?

-Could an App replace Parliamentarians, Presidents, Gouverneur’s and all other Interesting Positions for Psychopaths?
+#### Could an App replace Parliamentarians, Presidents, Gouverneur’s and all other Interesting Positions for Psychopaths?

-duties of a President: make treaties with the approval of the Senate. veto bills and sign bills. represent nation in talks with foreign countries. enforce the laws that Congress passes. make suggestions about things that should be new laws. lead his political party. entertain foreign guests. recognize foreign countries. grant pardons.
+> <sub> duties of a President: make treaties with the approval of the Senate. veto bills and sign bills. represent nation in talks with foreign countries. enforce the laws that Congress passes. make suggestions about things that should be new laws. lead his political party. entertain foreign guests. recognize foreign countries. grant pardons.
 (66) The tasks of the parliamentarian are to legislate and control the work of the government.
-(67)
+(67) </sub>

-Instead of giving tax to Psychopaths to decide.
+#### Instead of giving tax to Psychopaths to decide.
 Could we have the control on our own digital wallet?

 Following possible?
 Law & Suggestions, seperate sector in comments: advantages and disadvantages, Like (vote) for Favorit Arguments.
-Example: 25€ Monthly for ARD,ZDF as Law?
+> <sub> Example 1: 25€ Monthly for ARD,ZDF as Law? </sub>

-Example: Should we build a power plant in Berlin?
+> <sub> Example 2: Should we build a power plant in Berlin?
 After 50%+ YES Decision: Which company Should build it? pay it Step by Step from each person Account or Should we send the money to a Psychopathically system to pay the company?

-Example : should we sanction Russia, Saudi Arabia, USA or China for Human rights?
+> <sub> Example 3: should we sanction Russia, Saudi Arabia, USA or China for Human rights?

-Voting app scenarios :
-Example :
-In a Village of 100 people.
+> <sub> Example 4: In a Village of 100 people.
 Voting example:

 User 76: I think the Village is too dry, do we need to plant Tree?
 No -